owensgl/biol525D/Topic_8-9/pca.md

 Plotting challenge 1
 --------------------

--   Plot the 3rd and 4th principal components and color code the points by the color sample info.
+-   Plot the 2nd and 3rd principal components and color code the points by the color sample info.